ArduPilot/MethodicConfigurator/SECURITY.md

 Select security on the top of the github homepage to report a vulnerability.

-If we deam it relevant, we will try to fix it ASAP, or at least reply to you ASAP.
+If we deem it relevant, we will try to fix it ASAP, or at least reply to you ASAP.